guides

 Key Takeaways:

-• Triplex inspections take longer and cost more than single-family homes
+• Triplex inspections are more involved and typically cost more than single-family homes

 • Each unit should be inspected individually